pinpoint-positioning/pinpoint-easylocate-ios/README.md

 # ProtocolConstants
 - All neccessary protocol commands are store in `ProtocolConstants.swift`.

-# Get Position data via Bluetooth connection to tracelet
+# Get Position data from connected tracelet

 ## Instantiate Decoder()